Hadron masses from a Kaluza-Klein like Model: Calculation of the model's constants

 \subsection{The weak coupling $\alpha_{w}$ and the neutrino distribution ratio $\delta$}

 The mass of the three leptons $e, \mu, \tau$ are calculated according to equation (52):

-The couplings for the strong $\alpha_{s}$, the weak interaction $\alpha_{w}$, and the constant $\delta$ are at this point not yet known.
-But solving the equation (71) for $A_{e}$ and setting in the numbers of the known values, results in:
+The coupling for the weak interaction $\alpha_{w}$, and the constant $\delta$ are at this point not yet known.
+But solving the equation (71) for the electron with $A_{e}=0$ (72) and the equation for a positron (73)